 Device that directs electricity to modules and telephones on the system.
-One power supply module is needed for each carrier, and an auxiliary power unit is added, if needed.
+One power supply module is needed for each carrier.

+PRI

-PRI Primary Rate Interface.
-Standard interface that specifies the protocol used between two or more communications systems.
-As used in North America, it provides twenty-three 64-kbps B-channels for voice and/or data and one 16-kbps D-channel, which carries multiplexed signaling information for the other 23 channels.
+Primary Rate Interface.
+Standard interface that specifies the protocol used between two or more systems.
+As used in North America, it provides twenty-three 64 kbps B-channels for voice and/or data and one 16 kbps D-channel, which carries multiplexed signaling information for the other 23 channels.

-Primary System Operator Position First jack on the first MLX or analog multiline extension module in the control unit-that is, the extension jack with the lowest logical ID in the system.
+Primary System Operator Position

+First extension jack on the first TDL or MLX module in the control unit-that is, the extension jack with the lowest logical ID in the system.